 The trust was set up in June 2004 and activated in late 2008.
 Its purpose to help those charitable organisations with a lower income of no more than £350,000 with a special interest in those smaller charities under £130,000.
 To keep within our terms of reference all these charities have to focus on supporting children and young adults who fall into the following areas of education, training and development for young adults and children with physical and learning disabilities, social disadvantage, poverty, sickness and trauma.

-The trust is run by six trustees and employs no staff.
+The trust is run by up to six trustees and employs no staff.
 It is not involved in fund raising and relies solely upon the income from its investments to make donations.
 The deed of charitable trust specifies the charitable purpose of the Trust and allows the Trustees absolute discretion to apply funds for the charitable purposes for which it is established.
 The trustees meet 4 times a year to decide on the grant applications.

 The trustees aim to achieve a reasonable spread between UK and international Charities and not for-profit.
 If we donate to international Charities it is preferable that they have a registered UK arm to channel the donation.
 We can only accept applications from individuals under certain circumstances.